 - The Pigs – Conditioning, Behavior, Loading, Etc.

 - Returns, Exchanges & Warranty

-White Buffalo, the conservation-focused nonprofit led by Tony and Vickie DeNicola, developed the Pig Brig Trap System.
+White Buffalo, the conservation-focused nonprofit led by Tony and Vickie DeNicola, developed the Pig Brig Trap System ( watch the video).
 The trap came about during a feral hog eradication in Guam.
 Our biologists couldn’t dig, place any metal objects into the ground, or do anything that disrupted the soil due to unexploded WWII ordnance.
-So, they began hanging nets from trees with remotely triggered gates and realized it was easier to get the pigs to go under the net than through the gate – thanks to the pigs’ rooting behavior.
+So, they began hanging nets from trees with remotely triggered gates and realized it was easier to get the pigs to go under the net than through the gate – thanks to the pigs’ rooting behavior ( watch the video).
 Since then, we’ve upgraded and modified the original Pig Brig Trap with an advanced patent-pending design.
 Learn more about the origin story here.

 This exclusive, patent-pending trap system comes in two parts.

 The Pig Brig Trap System starts with the 60-ft. long Base Net.
 This 20-ft. diameter hoop net is a multi-catch trap that will hold pigs until you arrive the next morning.
 Layered on top of the Base Net is the Boar Shield.
 It reduces potential damage to the Base Net and is replaceable.
 The 51-in wide x 60-ft. long interior net is sewn to the Base Net and creates a protective inner layer.

 This trap system comes with all necessary accessories ( see Hardware Kit ) for trapping, except T-posts (they’re too heavy to make shipping economical – and you won't always need them).
 The system is easy to set up and transport, and you can catch pigs all night without a cell signal.
 There is no gate and the pigs can enter from any direction.